Varroa Mite: Operation Decker Report & Biosecurity Failure

 Forensic Gaps: Physical and digital evidence failed to provide a clear timeline.

-The Result: One of the world’s most devastating agricultural pests remains a mystery.
+The Result: The arrival of one of the world’s most devastating agricultural pests in Australia remains a mystery, and now we have the "Super Mite", L925I mutation.

 Australia’s beekeeping sector is demanding government accountability following a final report that failed to identify the source of the 2022 Varroa mite incursion.
 Despite the honey bee industry contributing $264 million in hive products and a staggering $4.6 billion in annual pollination services, the mystery of how the pest entered the country remains unsolved.

-According to AHBIC representative Mr Le Feuvre, the industry has been in crisis for two years.
-The incursion has led to:
+According to AHBIC representative Mr Le Feuvre, the industry has been in crisis for two years, and the incursion has led to:

 Mass Colony Destruction: Thousands of hives were lost in initial eradication attempts.